 A Zero Trust Policy Server plays a central role in enforcing Least Privilege Access within a Zero Trust Architecture (ZTA).
 It acts as the decision-making engine that continuously evaluates and enforces access controls based on pre-defined policies, ensuring that users, devices, and applications only access what they need and nothing more.

-Key Reasons Organizations Need Zero Trust Least Privilege Access
+Key Benefits of Zero Trust Least Privilege Access

 -